 5. Rome, Italy

 The Colosseum and Pantheon immediately come to mind when you think of Rome.
 This was the city that was the birthplace of the Roman Empire, which shaped the history of the world.
 A myriad of other architectural wonders is also located in Rome.
-If 2 pennies went off around and tossed towards the Trevi fountain that has been featured in a variety of Hollywood films, it’s believed to bring love for those who live there.
+If 2 pennies went off around and tossed towards the Trevi fountain that has been featured in a variety of Hollywood films, it’s believed to bring love to those who live there.
 The Vatican City, which is an autonomous part of Rome, is located in the city.
 The holy sites home to the globe’s Catholics are a must and must be done at least once.
-If you are in Rome, make sure to taste the authentic Gelato and Pizza.
+To visit these attractions you can take also a private tour with Rome Private Tours for in-depth explanations.
+While there make sure also to taste the authentic Gelato and Pizza.

 6. Sibenik, Croatia